timmcginley/Agile/Futures/README.md

 # Futures

 Here are some futures that can act as inspiration for the course.
 Each has a use case.
 Your task is to determine how it will affect specific [building gene systems] / products that you want to focus on.
-Following this you should then apply your agiel gene systems to one of the specfic [projects] on offer this year.
+Following this you should then apply your agile gene systems to one of the specfic [projects] on offer this year.

 [Future paper](https://www.sciencedirect.com/science/article/abs/pii/S0016328723001246?via%3Dihub)